 Program fees are generally paid in arrears after revenue is recognized, resulting in accounts receivable (contract assets).
 The Organization's contract revenue agreements are generally paid in installments.
 The Organization recognizes contract revenue over time as services are provided.
-Contract are included within contracts, grants, and pledges receivable in the statement of financial position.
+Outstanding contract billings are included within contracts, grants, and pledges receivable in the statement of financial position.